Synology: Company history

 Derren Lu in 2016; at that time, he was the CTO of Synology.

 Synology Inc. was founded in 2000 after Cheen Liao and Philip Wong left Microsoft to pursue an independent project.
 Liao was a development manager in the Microsoft Exchange Server Group, while Wong was a Sales Director for Microsoft in Taiwan.
-Liao had joined Microsoft in 1989 and worked at the Seattle campus.
+Liao had joined Microsoft in 1989 and worked at the Redmond campus.
 At Microsoft, Wong is credited with contacting Cher Wang to propose licensing Windows CE to First International Computer; Wang would later found HTC.
 However, Wong felt that Taiwanese OEMs were doing most of the work for foreign brands, and left Microsoft; when Liao was visiting his mother in Taiwan, Wong convinced him to found Synology, naming the company by taking one character from each of their names.

 Liao brought the Microsoft software development process to Taiwan, requiring that all code be reviewed by two other software engineers, and the code would not pass until the reviewing engineers endorsed the logic.
 At Synology, Liao and Wong wrote a new operating system called Filer OS based on Berkeley Software Distribution (BSD), which was to be used with Fastora NAS hardware to create a NAS solution.
 Three years after founding the company, they shifted from exclusively licensed software to adding hardware design and production, since the hardware partners who had been licensing the software had inconsistent quality control; diagnosing failures required Synology's active participation, and as a new company, Synology had difficulty in gaining trust and recognition.
 To vertically integrate their NAS software tightly with hardware, Synology released its first complete solution in 2004, the DiskStation DS-101.
 Initially, Synology targeted the power user and small to medium-sized business markets, as the high-end market for NAS solutions was dominated by EMC Corporation and NetApp.
 To expand its market share in the United States, Liao decided to send gift baskets to popular review outlets, containing custom-printed chocolates with the Synology name.